 As you would expect from their name, sunflowers like a lot of sun so the place you plant them needs to have as much sun as possible for them to soak up.

-They like well-drained soil, add a bit of compost to your soil before you plant and make sure there’s plenty of depth as the roots go deep.
+They like well-drained soil, so add a bit of compost to your soil before you plant and make sure there’s plenty of depth as the roots go deep.

 Allow space between your sunflowers plants so they have room to grow, they need space for their roots to spread out horizontally as well.
 The best advice is to plant your seeds (or seedlings) at least three feet apart.

-You can grow sunflowers in containers but it’s best to stick to dwarf varieties in that case.
+You can grow sunflowers in containers, but it’s best to stick to dwarf varieties in that case.

-Also a cabbage leaf can attract slugs.
-Or alternatively you could try organic slug pellets, which are safe for use around children and pets.
+Alternatively you could try organic slug pellets, which are safe for use around children and pets.